 Being your own boss and getting out on the road is never going to be boring.
 But are you up for the challenge?
 You’ll never know who you’ll find queuing up in front of your truck, but you’ll be sure to meet lots of different people from all different walks of life.

 Whether you’re flipping burgers at a truck stop on a Friday night, or ladling out hearty soups and chilis in a supermarket car park on a Saturday afternoon during festival season, if you’re a people person then the hours will fly by.
-Whatever business dreams you have, Mobilers has catering insurance tailored to you and your budget.
+Whatever business dreams you have, Mobilers has mobile catering insurance tailored to you and your budget.

 Where can I pitch my roadside catering business?